7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

 Most day jobs require you to work on a strict schedule of 40-60 hours per week.
 This makes it impossible to create music career growth opportunities and increase your music career income.
 The majority of musicians get stuck at their day jobs until retirement and never go into music full-time.

-You must focus on gaining control over your time and money as soon as possible (from the very beginning of your music career).
+Focus on gaining control over your time and money as soon as possible (from the very beginning of your music career).

-Mistake #7: Planning Your Music Career Forward Instead Of Planning Backwards
+Music Industry Mistake #7: Planning Your Music Career Forward Instead Of Planning Backwards

-You must plan out your music career with the end in mind.
+Plan out your music career with the end in mind.
 Ask yourself what your ultimate goal is and plan backwards to where you are now.
 This lays out the exact path you need to follow to get where you want to go.

 Many musicians do the opposite.
 These musicians look at where they are now and try to plan out the next steps to take.
 This kind of planning often paints you into a corner and keeps you from achieving the success you want.